AdamIDE/FingerTrackingCursorControl/README.md

 Cursor control based on VGG-16 CNN from [MahmudulAlam](https://github.com/MahmudulAlam/Unified-Gesture-and-Fingertip-Detection)

-Repo for ECE471 project (Private; not for distrobution).
+Repo for ECE471 project (Private; not for distribution).

 ### Installation